 - Remember to include any interest received on your personal Self-Assessment form.

-- You or your accountant should create a formal agreement to document the loan size and interest rate.
+- You or your accountant should create a formal agreement that documents the loan amount and interest rate.

 Find out more in our complete guide to lending money to your company.